 IF THE INFORMATION IN THIS MANUAL IS NOT FOLLOWED EXACTLY, A FIRE OR EXPLOSION MAY RESULT, CAUSING PROPERTY DAMAGE, PERSONAL INJURY, OR LOSS OF LIFE.
-DO NOT STORE GASOLINE OR OTHER FLAMMABLE VAPORS AND LIQUIDS IN THE VICINITY OF THIS OR ANY OTHER APPLIANCE.

-WHAT TO DO IF YOU SMELL GAS

-- Do not try to light any appliance.

-- Do not touch any electrical switch.

-- Do not use any phone in your building.

-- Immediately call your gas supplier from a neighbor's phone.
+DO NOT STORE GASOLINE OR OTHER FLAMMABLE VAPORS AND LIQUIDS IN THE VICINITY OF THIS OR ANY OTHER BOILER.
+WHAT TO DO IF YOU SMELL GAS Do not try to light any boiler.
+Do not use any phone in your building.
+Immediately call your gas supplier from a neighbor's phone.
 Follow the gas supplier's instructions.

-- If you cannot reach your gas supplier, call the fire department.
+If you cannot reach your gas supplier, call the fire department.
 Installation and service must be provided by a qualified installer, service agency, or the gas supplier.
 FOR YOUR SAFETY READ BEFORE OPERATING